jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The tones in a scale are numbered in order, from lowest pitch to highest.
-These numbers are called “scale degrees”,
+These numbers are called “scale degrees”.
 The first degree of a scale is often called the “tonic”.

 Most scales in Western music are "diatonic",